 Also known as noseless saddles, no-nose saddles lack the narrow front.
 Different cycles feature different kinds of noses; some have wide fronts, while others are super narrow.
 However, some bikes are specially designed with no nose.

 The purpose of such bicycles is to aid comfort to bikers who find the nose bothersome.
 Even though a nose helps support your thighs and body weight, they can annoy some riders – both men and women.

 For such people, no-nose saddles are a satisfactory alternative.
 Noseless saddles take the pressure off from the most sensitive organ and offer comfort throughout the ride.

 According to research, traditional bicycles put 25 – 40% of your body’s weight on the nerves and blood vessels down there.
 However, a noseless saddle transfers the weight toward the sit bones.
 This helps keep blood oxygen levels to stay normal and your energy level all-time high.

 This may seem a novel idea, but there was a time when it wasn’t.
 Today, gender-specific saddles are very much available.
 Men and women have different needs and comfort levels with regard to saddles.

 For instance, generally, men prefer saddles that are long and narrow while women prefer short and wider saddles.

 All manufacturers offer saddles specifically designed for men and women.
-That said, there’s nothing wrong for men to use a saddle for women and vice versa.
+That said, there’s nothing wrong with men using a saddle for women and vice versa.
 It all comes down to your personal choice.